BinaryVortex/BinaryVortex/README.md

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/disandu-perera-8bb931264/details/projects/](https://www.linkedin.com/in/disandu-perera-8bb931264/details/projects/)

-- 📝 I regularly write articles on [CODEMASTERS GUILD](CODEMASTERS GUILD)
+- 📝 I regularly write articles on CODEMASTERS GUILD.

 - 💬 Ask me about **python,java,html,css,javascript and sql...**